ejlopez44/portfolio/README.md

 Functional Deployable application

+Version 9
+- Resized About Me image
+- Added content to About Me

 Version 8
 - Utilized flexbox to stick footer to bottom of each page
 - updated footer styling